Africa Seed Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- May 2025: East-West Seed established a vegetable seed production facility in Tanzania, targeting regional markets with locally-adapted hybrid varieties.
+- May 2025: East-West Seed established a vegetable seed production facility in Tanzania, targeting regional markets with client-resistant African eggplant hybrid seed varieties for smallholder farmers.

 - March 2025: Bayer established a maize seed processing facility in Kabwe, Zambia.
 The new facility, named "Baya Itaba," aims to triple the company's seed production capacity in Zambia to provide smallholder farmers with increased access to high-quality maize seeds.